 Watch the video to learn more about water delivery.

-In the towns of Foxborough, Canton, Dedham, Dover, Medfield, Randolph, Sharon, Walpole and Westwood, drinking water mainly comes from groundwater aquifers.
+In the towns of Foxborough, Canton, Dedham, Dover, Medfield, Randolph, Sharon, Stoughton, Walpole, and Westwood, drinking water mainly comes from groundwater aquifers.
 (A number of these towns are also connected to the MWRA reservoirs for supplemental or back up purposes.)

-The communities of Hyde Park, Mattapan, Milton, Norwood, Quincy and Stoughton get their drinking water from the Massachusetts Resources Water Authority (MWRA) reservoirs.
+The communities of Hyde Park, Mattapan, Milton, Norwood, and Quincy get their drinking water from the Massachusetts Resources Water Authority (MWRA) reservoirs.

 Some water is treated extensively before drinking, some water needs less treatment.
 Once water is used and becomes wastewater, it may be treated by a septic system or, more likely, a sewer system.
 It all depends on where you live!